spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 ### Manual Judgment
 Wait for the user to click **Continue** before continuing.
 You can specify instructions for how to decide whether to continue, or add input options that users can choose from.
+These input options can be used to determine pipeline behavior in downstream stages.
+For example, you can use the [**Check Preconditions**](#check-preconditions) stage to ensure that a given stage only runs if a particular input is specified.

 ### Pipeline
 Run an existing pipeline: you can select any pipeline from this application and